trysthout/zmate/README.md

 # zmate

 This is a fork based on zellij version 0.39.1 that allows terminal sharing using ssh.
+Inspired by tmate.

 ## This project is in the early stages of development

 ## Quick Start